 Hello, science?
 Any comment on that?

-According to researchers, chronic cannabis users have smaller waist circumferences, lower BMI’s, find it easier to maintain their wait, and thus, avoid obesity.
+According to researchers, chronic cannabis users have smaller waist circumferences, lower BMI’s, find it easier to maintain their weight, and thus, avoid obesity.
 Moreover, THC appears to stimulate our metabolisms and helps our bodies process carbohydrates more effectively.

 CBD, THC’s non-intoxicating counterpart, helps us control appetite and regulate blood sugar levels, which may come in handy for people who struggle with insulin resistance if the preclinical research finds proof in clinical human trials.
 Nonetheless, the current data on cannabis and metabolism, as well as plenty of anecdotal evidence, shows a lot of promise.